awsdocs/amazon-pinpoint-developer-guide/doc-source/segments-dynamic.md

 > --source-arn arn:aws:mobiletargeting:us-east-1:account-id:/apps/application-id/campaigns/campaign-id
 ```

 If you want to provide a campaign ID for the `--source-arn` parameter, you can look up your campaign IDs by using the Amazon Pinpoint [https://docs.aws.amazon.com/cli/latest/reference/pinpoint/get-campaigns.html](https://docs.aws.amazon.com/cli/latest/reference/pinpoint/get-campaigns.html) command with the AWS CLI\.
 This command requires an `--application-id` parameter\.
-To look up your application IDs, sign in to the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/), and go to the **Projects** page\.
-The console shows an **ID** for each project, which is the project's application ID\.
+To look up your application IDs, sign in to the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/), and go to the **All projects** page\.
+The console shows a **Project ID** for each project, which is the project's application ID\.

 When you run the Lambda `add-permission` command, AWS Lambda returns the following output: